 The highway fuel tax rate is 20¢ per gallon and is imposed on gasoline and special fuels (diesel) used on Minnesota highways.
-Motor carriers based in states other than Minnesota pay the road tax which is 20¢ per gallon for gasoline or special fuel used on Minnesota highways.
+Motor carriers based in states other than Minnesota pay the road tax which is 20¢ per gallon for gasoline or special fuel purchased in another state and used on Minnesota highways.
 A person who purchases gasoline or special fuel in Minnesota and regularly drives in another state(s) may claim a refund for the tax paid on the fuel used in another state.